chemlord/reactionrepo/content/docs/oxidation-reactions/dess-martin-oxidation/general-dess-martin-oxidation/_index.md

     light-src="ReagentsDMP.png"
 >}}

-Often times, Dess Martin Oxidation is always performed with DMP and some kind of a solvent.
+Often times, Dess Martin Oxidation is always performed with DMP and solvent.
 Usually DCM is preferred due to its high solubility in DMP.

 ### Identify the Key Features of the Compound